giosakti/personal-site/content/blog/clustering-in-lxd-3.md

 Now execute `sudo lxc list` and you will get something similar to this:

 Notice that both containers are located in different host?
-By default LXD will provision our containers on round-robin fashion.
+By default LXD will provision our containers in round-robin fashion.
 Depending on your requirements, this can be a major drawback.
-For some people it might be more beneficial if there's option to do load-based scheduling, but I understand that it is not supported as of now and also more complicated to setup because we have to gather metrics for that.
+For some people it might be more beneficial if there's option to do load-based scheduling, but I understand that it is not supported as of now and also more complicated to setup because we have to gather metrics first.

+On a side, I'm doing something interesting related to that, perhaps I will discuss about what I'm working on in my future post.

 ## Limitation and Conclusion

-1. Can only schedule our container in round robin fashion
-2. Operation data is not properly replicated across cluster (this is a bug)
+There are couple of things that limits the ability of current version of LXD clustering.
+First is it can only schedule our container in round robin fashion.
+We can target a specific host everytime we want to launch a container, but then we have to roll out our own scheduler.

+The other thing is I found a bug when working with the LXD API.
+So every operation in LXD is done asynchronously, including container creation and start operation.
+When we do any operation, the API will return the operation ID and we have to manually query periodically to determine if our operation is a success.
+The problem is, the operation itself will only exist in machine where the operation is performed.
+In other machine, the operation won't be replicated and we will get a 404.
+This has been recognized as a bug, which you can find more info about it [here]().
+Fixes are rolled out in LXD 3.3, unfortunately that is a stable channel not an LTS channel.
+So now I have to weight decisions whether to upgrade or not.
+Because we cannot rollback once we upgrade.

+All in all, LXD is heading into a nice direction with very active development team.
+They do stable release almost every month and many major features and fixes were introduced in every stable version.
+I'm seeing a potential with this platform, which may fill some niches if we compared it to docker.

+## References